TheresaLui/SelfHelpContent_v2/articles/microsoft.insights/insights-alertcrud-metric.md

 If you are running into issues creating/updating or deleting metric alerts the following steps may help resolve the issue.

-1. If you are looking for alerts on guest metrics on virtual machines, ensure you have set up diagnostic setting to send data to Azure Monitor sink.
+1. If you are looking to alert on guest metrics on virtual machines, ensure you have set up diagnostic setting to send data to Azure Monitor sink.
     * [For Windows VMs](https://docs.microsoft.com/azure/azure-monitor/platform/collect-custom-metrics-guestos-resource-manager-vm)
     * [For Linux VMs](https://docs.microsoft.com/azure/azure-monitor/platform/collect-custom-metrics-linux-telegraf)

+**Note:** If you configured the guest metrics to be collected into a Log Analytics workspace, these metrics will appear under the Log Analytics workspace resource.
+Follow the steps to [configure a metric alert for logs](https://docs.microsoft.com/azure/azure-monitor/platform/alerts-metric-logs#configuring-metric-alert-for-logs).

 2. If you cannot find metrics for a resource type, [check if the resource type is supported with metric alerts](https://docs.microsoft.com/azure/azure-monitor/platform/alerts-metric-near-real-time).

+3. If you are looking to alert on [specific dimension values of a metric](https://docs.microsoft.com/azure/azure-monitor/platform/alerts-metric-overview#using-dimensions), but cannot find these values, please note the following:
+- It might take a few minutes for the dimension values to appear under the **Dimension values** list.
+- The displayed dimension values are based on metric data collected in the last 3 days.

-3. Review if you have appropriate permissions.
-To create/update/delete metric alerts
+4. Review if you have appropriate permissions.
+To create/update/delete metric alerts:
-    * you should have been assigned built-in role named [Monitoring Contributor](https://docs.microsoft.com/azure/azure-monitor/platform/roles-permissions-security#monitoring-contributor) or
+    * You should have been assigned a built-in role named [Monitoring Contributor](https://docs.microsoft.com/azure/azure-monitor/platform/roles-permissions-security#monitoring-contributor), or
-    * you should have been [custom RBAC role with access to write operation](https://docs.microsoft.com/azure/azure-monitor/platform/roles-permissions-security#monitoring-permissions-and-custom-rbac-roles) for Microsoft.Insights/metricAlerts
+    * You should have been assigned a [custom RBAC role with access to write operation](https://docs.microsoft.com/azure/azure-monitor/platform/roles-permissions-security#monitoring-permissions-and-custom-rbac-roles) for Microsoft.Insights/metricAlerts

 ## **Recommended Documents**